web-infra-dev/modern.js/packages/toolkit/main-doc/en/docusaurus-plugin-content-docs/current/guides/basic-features/data-fetch.md

 .
 └── src
     ├── entry1
+    │     └── routes
-    │   ├── layout.tsx
+    │           └── layout.tsx
     └── entry2
+          └── routes
                 └── layout.tsx
 ```

-If you want to get the data returned by the loader in `entry1/layout.tsx`, the value of `routeId` is `entry1_layout`.
+If you want to get the data returned by the loader in `entry1/routes/layout.tsx`, the value of `routeId` is `entry1_layout`.

 ### (WIP)Loading UI